Mulwor/note-app/0_interview/on-english/JS-with-TS.md

 <details>
 <summary>What's difference between enum and const enum?</summary>

 A regular enum is compiled into a JavaScript object.
-A const enum is removed during compilation - its values are inlined directly into the code.
+A const enum is removed during compilation - its values are put directly in the code

 </details>